Joseph Yanai: Research work

 Since 1973, he has been among the forerunners in the study of behavioral birth defects.
 His novel approach was to study the mechanism by which certain neuroteratogens induce their deleterious effect, focusing on behavioral defects that are mechanistically related to septohippocampal cholinergic innervation.
 The results showed alterations in cholinergic neurotransmission cascade converging into the abolishment of the cholinergic receptor-induced activation/translocation PKC activity.
 By ascertaining the mechanisms of the neuroteratogenicity, he pointed in his book “neurobehavioral teratology.”

 to the future of the field by establishing the concept of "Neurobehavioral teratology.
 Furthermore, Yanai argued that understanding the mechanism of the developmental defect will eventually enable its reversal, a concept that seemed like science fiction in 1984.

 Specifically since 1987, Yanai has developed animal models for the reversal of neurobehavioral birth defects, starting with manipulation of A10 septal dopaminergic innervation, nicotine therapy, but most significantly, by transplantation of cells to the impaired brain.
 These included fetal differentiated brain cells (neural grafting), and in subsequent studies, stem cells of various origins: embryonic, neural stem cells, subventricular stem cells, and mesenchymal stem cells.

 Transplantation of cells of all types reversed the prenatally-induced behavioral deficits and the mechanistically related neural alterations.
-Further studies suggested that one major mechanism by which the stem cells exert their therapeutic action is by enhancing neurogenesis.
+Further studies suggested that one major mechanism by which the stem cells exert their therapeutic action is by enhancing neurogenesis.More recently, Yanai expanded his research on early development to include parental preconception exposure.